Introduction to Sessions¶

 hfl_session.id # Prints the training session ID for reference

 Create a task group and specify the dataset names.
-Each dataset is used in a single task.
+Each dataset, or train/test dataset pair, is used in a single task.

 task_group = (